gbv/wdmapper/docs/commands.rst

     $ # ...wait until Wikidata could have been modified...
     $ wdmapper check P214 P2428 < mappings.csv

-Each output line is preceded with "+ ", "- ", or "= " to indicate which links
+Each output line is preceded by a marker to indicate which input mappings have been found in Wikidata and how mappings in Wikidata differ from input mappings:

-differ or are equal.
+- If the same link was found in Wikidata, it is preceded by "="

+- If a same link was found in Wikidata but with different annotation (different item or item label), it is preceded by "~"

+- If the link was not found in Wikidata is is preceded by "+".
+Following link lines starting with "-" indicate that other links would have to be removed or merged to add the missing link to Wikidata.

-Please use command diff instead if working on full sets of links.
+Use command `diff` instead to compare full sets of mappings.

 diff